What to Look for Before Signing a Mineral Lease

 When someone knocks on your door or sends a letter offering to lease your mineral rights, it can feel urgent.
 They'll talk about bonus payments and royalties, and the paperwork might seem straightforward.
-But a mineral lease is a legal contract that can bind you for years, and the terms matter.
+But a mineral lease is a legal contract that can bind you for years, and the terms are negotiable.

 Here's what to look at before you sign.